surajpudale/surajpudale/README.md

 I'm a passionate developer with a keen interest in Kubernetes and cloud technologies.
 I enjoy building web-based applications and exploring new tools and technologies.

-- 🔭 I’m currently working on K8s Insight Engine
+- 🔭 I’m currently working on Kubectl AI Assistant!
 - 🌱 I’m currently learning more about Kubernetes, Docker, and cloud-native technologies
 - 👯 I’m looking to collaborate on DevOps and cloud projects
 - 💬 Ask me about Kubernetes, Docker, and cloud-native applications